1 How Does Mendix Support Staging & Deployment?

 4 How Many Environments Can I Provision for My Apps?

 In the Mendix Cloud, environments are provisioned to allow for staged deployment.
-Typically, most application nodes come with either two environments (acceptance and production) or three environments (test, acceptance, and production).
-The Mendix Platform can accommodate additional environments to fit with your DevOps process.
+Most application nodes come with either two environments (acceptance and production) or three environments (test, acceptance, and production).
+The Mendix Platform supports adding further environments to fit with your DevOps process.

 Staging and deployment to each of these environments can be automated with the Deploy API so that development teams can set up fully automated CI/CD pipelines for their Mendix apps.